pmcp/kdm/content/home.md

 ¬ A selection of recent work (installations, publications,…) :

+* Chers Coopérateurs & HOW NOW, pt.
+3 (February 2025)

+  * * (as part of the *Executive Committee* of *Temporary Information Center, section Moortebeek* (together with[ Jakob Van den Broucke](<>)))

+    * installation and publication on the occasion of the exhibition *[Hier wil ik wonen!](https://c-mine.be/hierwilikwonen)* by vzw Architectuurwijzer, in collaboration with [Joris Kerremans](https://www.joriskerremans.be).
 * [DJ A DONNER](https://www.youtube.com/playlist?list=PLnQP4VB0whMc6dsu0wWIq5LcOrOv4zVjs)

   * Before disbanding the collection of 7" records within the Estate of Kasper Demeulemeester, different actions are undertaken.
-Most of the music on the records can be found [here](https://www.youtube.com/playlist?list=PLnQP4VB0whMc6dsu0wWIq5LcOrOv4zVjs).
+Some of the music on the records can be found [here](https://www.youtube.com/playlist?list=PLnQP4VB0whMc6dsu0wWIq5LcOrOv4zVjs).
 * [TERMINUS MOORTEBEEK](https://kmplt.org/terminus-moortebeek/) & HOW NOW, pt.2 (June 2024)

   * HOW NOW, pt.
 2 published as n° 5 of [T I C](https://kasperdemeulemeester.be/t-i-c/)